 We have seen at the beginning of this course how vital investment is on a global, national and personal level.

-Investment expands our capacity and options and provides a more satisfactory answer to the economic problem.
+Investment expands our capacity and options and provides a more satisfactory answer to the problem of scarcity.

 We are fortunate to live in a society that encourages self-determination, wealth creation and financial freedom in many ways.